MiltonKlun/TickSnap/README.md

 Please ensure your code follows PEP 8 guidelines and includes comments where necessary.

+⭐ If you found this project helpful, feel free to give it a star or share it!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details (you'll need to create a LICENSE.md file with the MIT license text).